GraphQL

 • Hard to reproduce and fix local cache optimization updates

-With time, I came to the conclusion that those drawbacks were almost inevitable symptoms of fast growing GraphQL applications.
+With time, I concluded that those drawbacks were almost inevitable symptoms of fast-growing GraphQL applications.

 However, during my time at The Guild, Laurin introduced me to a different approach to GraphQL front-end architecture: the original vision of Facebook.